prithviraj2105/CNN_Skin_Cancer_Classification/README.md

 - pandas - version 2.0.3
 - seaborn - version 0.12.2
 - matplotlib - version 3.7.2
+- Keras - version 3.1.1
+- Tensorflow - version 2.16.1

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project is done with reference to a example 'Predict the sales given the spend on marketing' covered in the Advanced Regression module.
+- This project is done with reference to a example (CIFAR-10 Classification with Python) covered in the Advanced Regression module.

 ## Contact